-It’s a surprising about-face for the company, which bought French startup Withings just two years ago.
+In some ways, it’s a surprising about-face for both teams.
 You may know Withings for its work in activity trackers and smart thermometers, and for some time, it seemed as though it had the potential to be the next big thing in the digital health space.